-Students who complete a M.A.
-Research Paper must demonstrate reading knowledge of any relevant ancient or modern language.
+- These courses should encompass a minor field outside modern history.
+With the approval of the department, students may take one or both of these courses in another department provided the courses are of a historical nature. - The foreign language requirement includes any relevant ancient or modern language.
+In consultation with the Director of Graduate Studies, quantitative methods coursework may be considered to fulfill this requirement.
 Completion of one of the following courses may count as demonstrating reading knowledge of an ancient language: LATN 6521 Latin Palaeography, LATN 5093 Ecclesiastical Latin, GREK 5004 Greek Language and Literature, GREK 5006 Intensive Ancient Greek, GREK 5205 Readings in Greek, and GREK 5300 Advanced Readings in Greek.

 More information about the language requirement can be found on our page on the Fordham website.